 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-5920

 The University of Alaska Board of Regents' Policy and University Regulation (09.04.) regarding education records can be reviewed at www.alaska.edu/bor/policy-regulations/.

 The university has established procedures for reviewing various types of student complaints, grievances and appeals.
 For a complete guide to these procedures, please refer to regents policy and university regulation as described below.
-Copies of these procedures are available on the university website at www.alaska.edu/bor/policy-regulations/.
-If you are unsure about how to proceed with your concern, please contact the Student Services office, Gruening 514, or call 474-7317.
+Copies of these procedures are available on the university website at www.alaska.edu/bor/policy-regulations/ If you are unsure about how to proceed with your concern, please contact the Center for Student Rights and Responsibilities office, Eielson 110, or call 474-7317.

 Academic: See regents policy and university regulation 09.03, Student Dispute Resolution.

 Employment: See regents policy and university regulation 09.05, Student Employment; 09.03, Student Dispute Resolution; and 04.08, Dispute Resolution (in human resources section).